 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the 3CPR Council is the lead/primary sponsor.
 Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.

 - Candidates must be Early Career Investigators who are PhDs and/or MDs still in training (i.e., residency, fellowship, etc.) or have completed training within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

-- All applicants for Early Career Investigator Awards sponsored by a scientific council must be professional partners of the AHA.
-If you need to become an AHA Professional Partner, you should do so no later than May 30 for your partner status to be processed in time for the application submission deadline.
-Learn more about becoming an AHA Professional Partner.
+- All applicants for Early Career Investigator Awards sponsored by a scientific council must be professional members of the AHA.
+If you need to become an AHA Professional Member, you should do so no later than May 30 for your member status to be processed in time for the application submission deadline.
+All applicants for Early Career Investigator Awards sponsored by a scientific council must be professional members of the AHA.
+If you need to become an AHA Professional Member, you should do so no later than May 30 for your member status to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Member.

 - An individual may not compete for similar early career investigator awards from the other American Heart Association Scientific Councils for the same conference.

 - Only one manuscript per candidate will be considered.